NREL/Wattile/tests/fixtures/README.md

 # Configuration Parameters and Options

 Schematic below shows the workflow of wattile layered with configuration groups.
-Descriptions of all configuration parameters are also presented below where they are classified under each group shown in the figure.
+Descriptions of all configuration parameters under each group are also presented below.

 ![alt text](workflow_configs_group.png)